Welcome to Redstor's glossary

-An Account is a selection of data managed as a unit using our software.
-Multiple accounts form Groups, while multiple Groups form Collections.
+In Redstor's software suite, an Account is a selection of data managed as a unit.
+Multiple Accounts form Groups (known in the RedApp as Folders), while multiple Groups (Folders) form Collections.

 The AccountServer forms part of the Storage Platform and is the part of our software that manages user authentication (e.g. passwords), updates, reporting and more.

 A top-level member of a customer organisation with administrative user rights to our software.

 Our Archiving service saves on disk space and storage costs by replacing redundant, obsolete and trivial (ROT) files with much smaller (“sparse”) files.

 - backup set